Correlation Between Great Elm and Equus Total

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Equus Total Return are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
-In spite of comparatively unsteady basic indicators, Equus Total unveiled solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Equus Total Return are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
+In spite of comparatively unsteady basic indicators, Equus Total may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Great Elm and Equus Total Volatility Contrast